 2) I am interested in finding birth records from the Kittsee Kehilla from the late 1820s to the early 1830s.
 As far as I know, birth records exist only from the mid 1830s onward — too late to include Joachim.

 3) I would be very grateful to hear from the owner of Joachim’s Hamlet overture, sold at Sotheby’s on June 9, 2010.
-I am currently writing about the overture, and would like to be able to study the manuscript. —

 4) I would like to find Margaret Alsager Ayrton’s unpublished diary.